These apple bars have a layer of dulce de leche sandwiched between streusel and apples!cla

 If you want to help monetarily, check out Feeding America.
 Every $1 you donate means 9 meals for a family in need.
 Or you can even launch your own virtual food drive, like my friend, Mary, is doing right now!
 She has a great post up right now over at Barefeet in the Kitchen.

 To help spread awareness, Anonlon and Wusthof have generously donated two items to give away!
-One person will win this Anolon Nonstick 11-Piece Cookware Set (worth $400!) and one will win this Wusthof Class 7 Piece Knife Block Set (valued at $300!)
+One person will win this Anolon Nonstick 11-Piece Cookware Set (worth $400!) and one will win a Wusthof Classic 7 Piece Knife Block Set (valued at $300!)
 Scroll down to enter.

 Now, for the bars!

 I don’t normally get this decadent but sometimes I just just feel like drowning stuff in homemade dulce de leche.
 It seriously only takes 3 minutes of preparation – you empty two cans of sweetened condensed milk into a pan and let it go for 1 1/2 hours in the oven.
 Stir until smooth.
 That’s it!

 Since these are for a Thanksgiving potluck, I made them in a 9″ x 13″ pan instead of my usual 8″ x 8″ or even a loaf pan!
 But be warned – these are terribly addictive.
 Even Mr. T., who prefers his veggies to sweets, couldn’t keep his hands off these.
 We eventually just had to give them away.
 It was an act of preservation. ;)

 Although these apple streusel bars are super sinful, I did do what I could to make them slightly healthier!
 They’re 100% whole wheat (you can’t taste it though!) and I used coconut sugar, coconut oil and honey.
 These apple bars definitely aren’t a low-calorie or low-sugar treat but trust me – it’s worth it!